P5-Tacos/P5-Tacos-thrift-store/README.md

 Week 4

+Scrum Master Overview  (17/20): The team created progress in the C and D aspects of  CRUD [databases](https://github.com/orgs/P5-Tacos/projects/1#card-52179958).
+The team has also been able to practice [usage of jinja in storefront application](https://github.com/orgs/P5-Tacos/projects/1#card-52847756) and [usage of jinja in displaying stock](https://github.com/orgs/P5-Tacos/projects/1#card-52772529).
+[Link to the live website](http://76.167.66.16/).
+Please see instructions down below to understand the testing for each contribution as well as the corresponding code.
+The team has yet to implement the provided JS error handling into the forms or yet to get an API key to more efficiently input more values into the code.
+However we were able to make good progress where we did

 Sam: [link to ticket](https://github.com/orgs/P5-Tacos/projects/1#card-52847756)
 - [link to tangible on website](http://76.167.66.16/storefront)
 	- [Link to CSS + Jinja - front end](https://github.com/P5-Tacos/P5-Tacos-thrift-store/edit/main/templates/storefront.html)